i-dream-of-ai/ipybox/docs/index.md

 ## Features

 - Secure code execution inside Docker containers
+- [Restrict network access](usage.md#restrict-network-access) with a configurable firewall
 - Stateful code execution with IPython kernels
 - Stream code execution output as it is generated
 - Install Python packages at build time or runtime